 The analyst has a predefined directory structure that holds the Red, Blue, and White team directories.

-Post-condition: On successful completion the analyst was able to export a graph created.
+Post-condition: On successful completion, the analyst was able to export a graph created.
 Project files are saved by the system onto the database.

 Actors: Analyst, OCR, Splunk, Audio-Transcriber, & Database